Tesco Valentine’s Day dine-in meal deal 2025 – here’s what’s on the menu

 - What’s included: Starter, main, side, dessert, drink

 Tesco’s dine-in deal will have date night sorted, with starters, mains, sides, desserts and a drink from the Tesco Finest range, of which more than half is brand new.
-Among the starters to look forward to, there’s breaded Mediterranean prawns with hot honey dip, caramelised onion chutney-filled Camembert tear and share bread, a dish of Patagonian scallops in white wine sauce topped with mash, and a regatta cheese and parsley panko crumb, plus many more.
+Among the starters to look forward to, there’s breaded Mediterranean prawns with hot honey dip; cheddar and caramelised red onion tarts; a dish of Patagonian scallops in white wine sauce, topped with mash and a regatta cheese and parsley panko crumb, plus many more.

-For your main dish, you could be digging into chicken ballotine with parmesan and wild garlic, mushroom stroganoff pies, slow cooked duck legs with port and berry sauce, and, said to pair well with a glass of crisp white wine, seabass with king prawn and champagne sauce.
+For your main dish, you could be digging into chicken ballotine with parmesan and wild garlic; mushroom stroganoff pies; slow cooked duck legs with port and berry sauce, and, said to pair well with a glass of crisp white wine, seabass with king prawns and a champagne sauce.
 Alternatively, the “marry me chicken” (chicken breast with parmigiano reggiano and garlic cream sauce, infused with sun blush tomatoes and finished with soft cheese) is sure to be a dish to remember.

-As for sides, plates include baby potatoes with Chantenay carrots and tenderstem with smoked garlic and herb dressing, creamed spinach, three cheese cauliflower gratin, a heart-shaped sea salt and black pepper rosti.
+As for sides, plates include baby potatoes with chantenay carrots and tenderstem broccoli with smoked garlic and herb dressing; creamed spinach; three-cheese cauliflower gratin; and a heart-shaped sea salt and black pepper rosti.

-For the finale, you'll be able to choose from delicious-sounding puds – think raspberry and passionfruit tarts, lemon meringue oyster shells, vanilla panna cotta with rhubarb conserve, or chocolate cheesecake moulded hearts.
-But, if you’re more about savoury dishes than chocolate, there’s also a selection of cheeses to enjoy.
+For the finale, you'll be able to choose from delicious-sounding puds – think raspberry and passionfruit tarts; lemon meringue oyster shells; vanilla panna cotta with rhubarb conserve, or chocolate cheesecake moulded hearts.
+If you’re more about savoury dishes than chocolate, there’s also a selection of cheeses to enjoy.

-Right, down to tipples for the table, and everything’s been considered – choose from red, white and rose wine, or prosecco, canned Margaritas from Moth, and Nozeco, Lucky Saint alcohol free lager and soft drinks, including Bottlegreen elderflower presse.
+Now, let’s get down to tipples for the table.
+Everything’s been considered – choose from red, white and rose wine, or prosecco; canned Margaritas from Moth; Nozeco; Lucky Saint alcohol-free lager and soft drinks, including Bottle Green elderflower presse.
 Here’s to a good deal (and love, of course).

 Read our full review of M&S’s Valentine’s Day dine-in deal for 2025